nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Viewing general help
 Format: `help` or `help --all`

-* The first command `help` displays a menu of all commands available to use, as a list, and how to navigate each command.
+* The singular command `help` displays a menu of all commands available to use, as a list, and how to navigate each command, alongside the syntax for each command.
-* The second command `help --all` displays the same menu of all commands available alongside the syntax for each command.

 #### Viewing specific help